Graphcool/graphcool-framework/docs/0.x/04-Reference/04-GraphQL-API/02-Query-API.md

 ```

 > Note: The field you are ordering by does not have to be selected in the actual query.
 If you do not specify an ordering, the response is implicitely ordered ascending by the `id` field

-#### Limitations

-It's currently not possible to order responses [by multiple fields](https://github.com/graphcool/feature-requests/issues/62) or [by related fields](https://github.com/graphcool/feature-requests/issues/95).
-Join the discussion in the feature requests if you're interested in these features!

 ### Filtering by field